"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 For instance, you might read how some bloggers made six-figure income from selling “just” an eBook, right?

 Yes, that’s true.

-Selling of information product is one of the most lucrative business in the world at the moment, but before you can successfully make any significant income from the sales of information product…the foundation must have already been in a place like – authority, credibility, established audience, responsive email subscribers, expertise in your field, etc.
+The foundation must have already been in a place.
+Like – authority, credibility, established audience, responsive email subscribers, expertise in your field, etc.